scarrillo/grunt-chrome-compile/README.md

 Type: `array`

 Project resources that should be packaged into the final .zip and .crx.

-Caution: Make sure your cert files are not included here
+__Caution__: Make sure your cert files are not included here

 #### options.chrome
 Type: `String`
 Default value: OSX Path

 The path to your Google Chrome installation.
-OSX: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
+* OSX: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
-OSX Canary: /Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary
+* OSX Canary: /Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary
-Windows: C:\Users\user\AppData\Local\Google\Chrome\Application\chrome.exe
+* Windows: C:\Users\user\AppData\Local\Google\Chrome\Application\chrome.exe

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).